Antexa/sickbeard_ynh/README.md

-sickbeard_ynh
+sickrage_ynh
 ========

-Sickbeard Manager for Yunohost
+Sickrage Manager for Yunohost

-More information about Sickbeard Manager : http://sickbeard.com/
+More information about Sickrage Manager : http://www.sickrage.tv/

 More information about the Yunohost App :